j-ckal/uwus/content/blog/adhd.md

 **It shouldn't have been a surprise when I took a big L 💀**

 I can't remember exactly what my grades were.
-A lot of the memory of that period of my life is blurry :(
+My recollection of that time of my life is blurry :(

 BUT basically I had to resit Maths and English as well as a couple other subjects.
 I got a B and C after resitting them the following year.
 Small W 💯